-The MaxL Shell includes command-line argument processing, environment variable processing, nesting of MaxL scripts, and shell escapes.
+The MaxL Command Shell includes command-line argument processing, environment variable processing, nesting of MaxL scripts, and shell escapes.
 These features offer the flexibility needed to create a highly automated Essbase production environment.

-For more information on the syntax and usage of the following features, see the MaxL Language Reference in the Technical Reference in the docs directory.
+For more information on the syntax and usage of the following features, see the online MaxL Language Reference in your DOCS directory.